Fell algebras, groupoids, and projections: The -solenoid

 \begin{remark} As seen above, many compact locally Hausdorff spaces admits a surjective local homeomorphism from a compact Hausdorff space.
 There are however compact, locally Hausdorff spaces which do not.
 An explicit example is the twisted sphere constructed in \cite[Section 3]{hommelbergbthe}, we discuss it below in Section \ref{sec:twistedsphere}. \end{remark}

 We proceed by extending a $K$-theory computation for the compact, locally Hausdorff space $X$ pictured in Figure \ref{Figure-aab/ab-QuotientSpace} from \cite{DeeYas}.
-This computation shows that general non-Hausdorff manifolds, even with nice groupoid models, need not share basic $K$-theoretical features with manifold.
+This computation shows that general non-Hausdorff manifolds, even with nice groupoid models, need not share basic $K$-theoretical features satisfied by classical manifolds.
 The reader can compare this to the Poincar\'e duality results for non-Hausdorff manifolds constructed from simplicial complexes in \cite{KasSkand}.

-\begin{prop} Let be the compact, locally Hausdorff space $X$ pictured in Figure \ref{Figure-aab/ab-QuotientSpace}.
+\begin{prop} Let $X$ be the compact, locally Hausdorff space pictured in Figure \ref{Figure-aab/ab-QuotientSpace}.
 We set $K_*(X):=K^*(A)$ and $K^*(X):=K_*(A)$ for some Fell algebra $A$ with spectrum $X$.
 Then there are isomorphisms

 Moreover, $A$ is Poincar\'e self-dual of even dimension and even though $X$ is a smooth compact odd-dimensional non-Hausdorff manifold it is not $KK$-isomorphic to any odd-dimensional smooth compact manifold. \end{prop}